AeroliteWasTaken/Sekiro-Calculator/README.md

 ## Drops:
  - Sen - Amount of Sen dropped by the enemy.
  - EXP - Experience points dropped by the enemy.
+ - Drops on deathblow - Used for giving resurrection fragments after getting a deathblow on a enemy.
  - Resource Items - If the enemy has them, this shows quantity and drop chances of items such as emblems and resurrective power.
+ - Item Drops - Shows possible item drops from this enemy.
+Item Discovery buffs are not taken into account.

 ## Usage:
  - Enemy List - Every major boss and miniboss is listed in the dropdown menu.